Evgenia Medvedeva: 2017–2018 season: 2018 Winter Olympics and coach change

 Medvedeva continued her winning streak with a gold medal at the 2017 CS Ondrej Nepela Trophy in Bratislava, Slovakia.
 However, after this competition she decided to change her long program to Anna Karenina, which debuted at the Japan Open.
 In mid-October, a few days before the 2017 Rostelecom Cup, she was diagnosed with a crack in the metatarsal bone in her right foot.
 She won her Grand Prix event in Russia as well as the 2017 NHK Trophy, held a month later in Osaka, Japan.
 However, her foot injury forced her to withdraw from the Grand Prix Final and the Russian National Championship, and could not defend her title at either event.

 At the 2018 Europeans, held in Moscow, Medvedeva finished second to teammate Alina Zagitova.
 On the next day, Sunday, January 21, she was named for the Russian Olympic team together with Zagitova and Sotskova.

-During Medvedeva's first performance of the 2018 Winter Olympics, at the ladies short program of the team event, she placed first with a record score of 81.06, a personal best and world record for ladies' short program.
-The 10 points for the first place in the ladies' short program helped Russia to a silver medal in the team figure skating competition.
+During Medvedeva's first performance of the 2018 Winter Olympics, at the women's short program of the team event, she placed first with a record score of 81.06, a personal best and world record for women's short program.
+The 10 points for the first place in the women's short program helped Russia to a silver medal in the team figure skating competition.

 In the individual event, Medvedeva ranked second in the short program with a score of 81.61, breaking another world record before it was surpassed by her teammate, Alina Zagitova.
 She then scored 156.65 points in the free skating program for a total of 238.26 points, putting her in second place behind Zagitova, who also scored 156.65 points in the free skating program for a total score of 239.57, and earning her an Olympic silver medal.

 On 7 May 2018, Medvedeva announced in a statement that she was ending her partnership with longtime coach Eteri Tutberidze and relocating to Toronto to train under coach Brian Orser.
 She would continue to represent Russia and her current club (Sambo 70) while training in Canada.

 Medvedeva stated the reason for ending her partnership with former coach, Tutberidze, in an Instagram Live.
 She said that she 'left to work together with a coach like friends' and that the move was not motivated by her wanting better results.
 She then went on to explain that whilst she did not exactly see herself as friends with her coach, she saw herself as working on same level as Orser and that mainly she left 'to hear, and to be heard.'